-Dispose of it: Safely dispose of any documentation that includes personal details such as your name, address, date of birth etc. by shredding or burning.
+Dispose of it - Safely dispose of any documentation that includes personal details such as your name, address, date of birth etc. by shredding or burning.

-Keep it secret: Never reveal your passwords or account information to anyone.
+Keep it secret - Never reveal your passwords or account information to anyone.
 Your bank or any other financial organisation will never ask you for these details.
-Also, do not write them down anywhere.
+Also, do not for you and yours write them down anywhere.
 Cover your PIN from anyone who may be looking over your shoulder.